Viscerally/JIRA-darkmode-fix/README.md

 The steps to enable the fix are quite easy.

+NOTE: *If you are updating the CSS remember to delete the old code before pasting in the new one below*

 First, open the darkmode settings by clicking on your profile and selecting "DarkTheme Settings"

 Next, copy the code below into your clipboard: